dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 - 2016-11-16-a-rundown-of-es6-features
 ---

+## Introduction

-**TL;DR:** Modern JavaScript has experienced massive proliferation over the last few years and shows no signs of slowing.
+Modern JavaScript has experienced massive proliferation over the last few years and shows no signs of slowing.
 There are new topics surfacing as well as numerous classical programming concepts that are unfamiliar to many front-end developers.
-We'll take a look at some of the common concepts in the modern JavaScript landscape.
+We'll take a look at some of the common concepts in the current front-end landscape and explore how they apply to modern JavaScript.

 ---

 ## Concepts

-You can jump straight into the following topic groups:
+You can jump straight into the following topics:

 * <a href="#pure-impure-side-effects" target="_self">Pure Functions, Impure Functions, Side Effects</a>
 * <a href="#state" target="_self">State: Stateful and Stateless</a>
 * <a href="#immutable-mutable" target="_self">Immutability and Mutability</a>
 * <a href="#imperative-declarative" target="_self">Imperative and Declarative Programming</a>
 * <a href="#functional-programming" target="_self">Functional Programming</a>
+* <a href="#observables" target="_self">Observables</a>
 * <a href="#reactive-programming" target="_self">Reactive Programming</a>
 * <a href="#functional-reactive-programming" target="_self">Functional Reactive Programming</a>
 * <a href="#web-components" target="_self">Web Components</a>